 Her Moth Light paintings from the mid-1970s continue to play with the laws of attraction, but in this case through color and geometric forms.
 There is no sign of the human figure but a bright square or rectangle in the center of a canvas contrasted with color.
 The intent was that the center would bright enough to attract moths.
 This playful approach to attracting the eye and the attempt to paint light can be linked to the artist’s captivation with fire.

-Untitled (1970), is mesmerizing for the female forms on either side of the painting that could be perceived as two women conversing—or a duplication of the artist as subject— and standing on a brightly-patterned rug.
+Untitled (1970) is mesmerizing for the female forms on either side of the painting that could be perceived as two women conversing—or duplication of the artist as subject— and standing on a brightly-patterned rug.
 The figures’ heads are not depicted but the V formation of the animated pattern between the figures might be representative of the intellectual, passionate, or emotional exchange occurring either between two figures or within one’s self.

-These bodies without heads guide the viewer to look in, down or across the canvas.
-The body is not an object to be looked at but rather as the subject of these paintings, is actively looking at itself with the viewer.
+These bodies without heads guide the viewer to look in, down, or across the canvas.
+The body is not an object to be looked at but rather the subject of these paintings is actively looking at itself with the viewer.

 In her final years, Hurtado’s career experienced a profound rebirth as her work has only recently come into focus for art scholars.
 The excitement generated by the rediscovery of this artist will certainly continue well into the future.